Course Title: Master of Science in Real Estate

 Apply online using the relevant apply button at the top of this page.

-Is the programme accredited by the SCSI and RICS?
+Is the course accredited by the SCSI and RICS?

 The school has full accreditation from the SCSI and RICS.

-How often does the programme run and when does the next programme begin?
+How often does the course run and when does the next programme begin?

-The programme currently runs annually.
+The course currently runs annually.
 Each intake is in September.

-Can I apply to join the programme half way through?
+Can I apply to join the course half way through?